Payroll

 - Check the Ozedi STP connection is active

-wages_paidorcompleted - Review any ATO error codes in the submission details
+- Review any ATO error codes in the submission details on the ATO Reporting card

 EOFY finalisation reminder appears